-Let’s take a look at the inner-workings of setting up an affiliate marketing business.
+Let’s take a look at the inner workings of setting up an affiliate marketing business.
 You’ll need to choose which jurisdiction to incorporate your business and open a corporate bank account in Europe.
-Both these steps are vital in the initial stages of starting an affiliate marketing business in Europe and insuring that it is successful and long running.
+Both these steps are vital in the initial stages of starting an affiliate marketing business in Europe and ensuring that it is successful and long-running.

 What is an online affiliate business?